 Once the proximal humerus is prepared, the implant is ready to be inserted.
 The definitive implant will match the last broach size used.
-Attach the definitive implant to the Stem Inserter, and be sure to align the dimple on the inserter with the divot on the stem (Figure 10).
+Attach the definitive implant to the Stem Inserter (301-07-10 in the Equinoxe legacy set or 301-09-10 in the Ergo set), and be sure to align the dimple on the inserter with the divot on the stem (Figure 11).

 For this reason, it is important that the stem be completely threaded to the Stem Inserter prior to impaction to prevent damage to the threads.
-Use a mallet to impact the Stem Inserter until the superior face of the stem is at the level of the resected surface.
+Use the mallet to impact the Stem Inserter until the superior face of the stem is at the level of the resected surface.
 Only the strike surface should be used for impaction.

 As a visual check to assess version, the Retroversion Handle can be attached to the Stem Inserter in the same manner described previously.
-After the humeral stem insertion step, complete the primary shoulder procedure by following the Equinoxe Primary/Reverse Operative Technique (718-01-30), starting at the humeral protector step of the primary shoulder operative technique section.